spinitron/ark-player/README.md

 All files in this repository are Copyright Spinitron LLC.

-You may use, modify, and/and redsitribute this work under conditions of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/).
+You may use, modify, and/and redistribute this work under conditions of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/).